30 Surnames with Roots in Fukushima Prefecture's Prestigious Families

 He repeatedly competed for power with the Date clan, and was stripped of his domain after the Battle of Sekigahara for not participating, but in 1602, following the celebration of the birth of Tokugawa Iemitsu, Yoshitane's son Toshitane was granted his original domain.

-He served as the governor of the domain until the abolition of the feudal domains and the establishment of prefectures in 1871, and was a rare military commander who essentially ruled a country without ever changing his territory for nearly 550 years since he moved there in 1323.
+He served as the governor of the domain until the abolition of the feudal system in 1871, andwas a rare warrior who ruled a single province for nearly 550 years since his arrival in 1323 without ever changing his territory.

 Tachibana